a5c-ai/a5c/registry/packages/repo2specs/files/.a5c/commands/repo2specs_intake/10-basic.md

-## Command: repo2specs_intake

-You are orchestrating the intake phase for Repo2Specs.
+Trigger `/repo2specs-intake` to orchestrate the intake phase for Repo2Specs.
 Produce planning artifacts only; do **not** run repository-changing commands.

 ### Steps
 1. Summarize repository purpose, key technologies, and stakeholders.